American Journal of Transplantation

 Please note: To take advantage of this new opportunity, you will need to register at the Wiley Health Learning website, which allows your CME credits to be appropriately attributed to you.

 Images in Transplantation is a monthly, journal-based CME feature brought to you by the American Journal of Transplantation.
-Edited by Sandy Feng and Douglas W. Hanto, Images in Transplantation takes a case-based approach, providing you the opportunity to explore images illustrating a clinical problem and enhance your knowledge by answering CME questions.
+Edited by Sandy Feng and Matthew H. Levine, Images in Transplantation takes a case-based approach, providing you the opportunity to explore images illustrating a clinical problem and enhance your knowledge by answering CME questions

 Each activity has clear educational objectives and provides the opportunity for you to earn 1 AMA PRA Category 1 Credit™ upon completion of the activity online.
-Images in Transplantation activities provide Category 1 CME and self-assessment credits toward Part 2 of the ABS MOC Program and/or on the CME section of the activity.
+Images in Transplantation activities provide Category 1 CME and self-assessment credits toward Part 2 of the ABS MOC Program.

 Submit Your Images for Consideration